salml/wine-classification/README.md

 1. Could we get better separation by dropping the 5s and 6s altogether, then calling 3-4 "bad" and 7-9 "good"?
 There's a good chance we won't have enough observations, so that may not be an option.
 2. Could we map the qualities to binary and build a wine scorecard in the same way that we build a credit scorecard?
-4. Is there a way for us to balance out the red and white wines with oversampling?
+3. Is there a way for us to balance out the red and white wines with oversampling?
 I haven't been able to find much information on oversampling predictors, only targets.
+Similarly, what if we focused solely on white wines to eliminate the sample size bias?

 I'd also like to try using a tool like ```lime``` to analyze the results of "black-box" models like SVMs, Neural Nets, and Gradient Boosting Classifiers.
 Although I tried using a support vector machine, I stuck to more explainable models (Random Forests, Logistic Regression).
 It would be intersting to see how neural networks and gradient boosting classifiers would perform.